warriorhub/warriorhub.github.io/index.md

 ### Calendar Page

 Anyone visiting the site should have access to the Calendar Page to visually track upcoming events.
+They can click on indiviual events to see more event details.

 <p align="center">
   <img src="images/web/calendar_page.png" alt="Calendar Page" width="100%">